ssagastume11/worlds-wildlife-dataset-analysis/README.md

 ## 🔍 Business Task

-The objective of this analysis is to investigate how agricultural land use and productivity correlate with wildlife population changes and identify global patterns that support both **food security** and **biodiversity conservation**.
+The objective of this analysis is to investigate how agricultural land use and productivity correlate with changes in wildlife populations and to identify global patterns that support both **food security** and **biodiversity conservation**.

 **Key Goals:**
-- Examine correlations between crop yield and wildlife population trends.
+- Examine correlations between crop yields and wildlife population trends.
-- Identify regions that improved productivity while reducing habitat loss.
+- Identify regions that have improved productivity and reduced habitat loss.
 - Evaluate global trends in sustainable land management.

 ---